GoogleCloudPlatform/dataflow-prediction-example/README.md

       --output $BUCKET/output/predict
   ```

-  The `--source cs` option which indicates that the prediction data source
+  The flag `--source cs` indicates that the prediction data source
-  and prediction results are stored in Cloud Storage.
+  and prediction results are stored in the Cloud Storage bucket.
+  The number of worker nodes is automatically adjusted by the autoscaling
+  feature.
+You can specify the number of nodes by using the `--num_workers`
+  parameter, if you want to use a fixed number of nodes.

   By clicking on the Cloud Dataflow menu on the Cloud Console, you find
   the running job and the link navigates to the data flow graph as below: